Pepe's Style White Clam Pizza Recipe

 Quahogs, Cherrystones, and Littlenecks, are all Quahogs of different sizes, in descending order.
 You need Littlenecks to be authentic, but the bigger clams can be used.
 If you get large Quahogs, cut them in half so they cook properly.
 Topneck, Longneck, Wellfleet, or other small clams can be used.
 Geoduck are too large.
 Some species have a thin black stocking over their "foot" that must be peeled before you put them on the pizza.
-To learn more about your options, and how best to shuck live clams, read my article on the Zen of Clams.
+To learn more about your options, and how best to shuck live clams, read my article on the Science of Clams.

 Salt.
 I know you want to add salt, but it is not necessary.
 The clams and cheese are salty enough.

 Optional.
 If you want, a few flakes of red pepper are nice, and if you absolutely must, a few chunks of chopped of tomato are good, but heretical.

 1) Preheat the grill or oven to at least 450°F. If you can get it hotter, do.
 If you are using a stone, put it into the cold oven and let it heat at least 30 minutes.